Your Quarantine Reading List

 If you’re a mystery fanatic, then this is sure to grab your attention.
 Set in the Scottish Highlands, seven friends reluctantly gather together for a New Year’s Eve celebration.
 When one of them mysteriously dies it leaves the six suspicious college friends unravelling decade old secrets.

 Eleanor Oliphant Is Completely Fine By Gail Honeyman

-Eleanor contentedly lives a solitary lifestyle, spending her weekends with pizza and her favourite mug.
-She's hilariously deadpan and seems to be happily isolated – but her life soon changes as she begins to experience love and friendship.
-Trust us: you’ll laugh, and maybe even cry.
+Eleanor contently lives a solitary lifestyle, spending her weekends with pizza and her favourite mug.
+She is hilariously deadpan and seems to be happily isolated, but her life soon changes as she begins to experience love and friendship.
+Trust us you’ll laugh, and you might even cry!

 Normal People By Sally Rooney

-Sally Rooney tells us the story of Marianne Sheridan and Connell Waldron, set in Ireland over four years.
-Both are star students raised by single mothers, but belong to different social classes.
+Set in Ireland, Sally Rooney tells us the story of Marianne Sheridan and Connell Waldron set over 4 years.
+Both are star pupils raised by single mothers but belong to separate social classes.
 We witness their relationship develop as they shift and grow throughout their teen years, unpacking childhood wounds and their present day challenges.

 Little Fires Everywhere By Celeste Ng

-Taking place in the author's hometown of Shaker Heights, Ohio, we meet the Richardson family, their tenant Mia and her daughter, who become close friends.
+Taking place in the authors hometown of Shaker Heights, Ohio, we meet The Richardson family, their tenant Mia and her daughter who become close friends.
 However, the adoption of a baby soon pushes them apart and secrets begin to unravel.
-If you want to watch this tale of family and identity come to life then catch the miniseries adaptation on Hulu.
+If you want to watch this tale of family and identity come to life then catch the miniseries adaption on Hulu!